Home Electrification and Appliance Rebates (HEAR)

 Your state may take available funds and split them equally between low- and moderate-income households, or they may set aside a larger percentage of the funds for lower-income households.
 In some states, it is likely that all of the rebate money will be set aside for low-income households and moderate-income households will not qualify.

 The Department of Energy website provides updates on state-by-state rollouts.
-We will also share updated program information for your state via our email list.

 Your landlord may qualify